timozander/timozander.de/src/content/blog/tips-for-speaking-at-conferences.md

 ## 3. Find your personal style

-You can find plenty conference talks online that are extremely entertaining by themselves, regardless of your interest in their contents.
+You can find plenty of conference talks online that are extremely entertaining by themselves, regardless of your interest in their contents.
 These speakers captivate their audiences -- by being funny, engaging and entertaining.
 However, they are also not you.
 Keep in mind that _selection bias_ plays a big role here: The majority of *actual* conference talks do not have TED-level quality.
 They are not supposed to.
 They are supposed to be informative and interesting, but not necessarily entertaining. **And that is okay.**

 There is nothing more awkward than speakers trying to force themselves to be funny by putting memes on their slides or by reading out an overwhelming amount of pre-scripted jokes.
 Especially when you are nervous, this will rarely work out.
 Instead, focus on your strengths.
 If you are a good storyteller, tell a story.
 If you are good at explaining complex topics in a structured and methodical way, then do that.
 And **if** you are good at making people laugh, make people laugh.
 But do not try to be someone you are not.